Donaim/proviral-pres1/slides.md

 2. **Introduction**:

 It started as a fork of the original program called HIVIntact.

-We modified it to the point where the original publication was no longer correct for our version of HIVIntact.
+But we modified it to the point where the original publication was no longer correct for our version of HIVIntact.

+Therefore, the our version of HIVIntact is now called CFEIntact.

 3. **Main Anomalies Detected**: